O(n,n) invariance and Wald entropy formula in the Heterotic Superstring effective action at first order in alpha': Introduction

 \begin{enumerate} \item To study T~duality in the dimensionally-reduced theory and the effect that the first-order $\alpha'$ corrections have in it.
 In particular, we wanted to recover the first-order in $\alpha'$ corrections to the Buscher T~duality rules \cite{Buscher:1987sk,Buscher:1987qj} found in Ref.~\cite{Bergshoeff:1995cg},\footnote{See also \cite{Serone:2005ge,Bedoya:2014pma}.} and show explicitly that the whole action is invariant under them to that order.

 \item To derive a T~duality-invariant formula for the Wald entropy using the Iyer-Wald prescription developed in Refs.~\cite{Lee:1990nz,Wald:1993nt,Iyer:1994ys}.\footnote{A discussion of the caveats in the direct use of this prescription in the Heterotic Superstring effective action can be found in the Introduction of Ref.~\cite{Elgood:2020xwu}.
-On the other hand, it is clear that the entropy formula derived in that reference by using this prescription gives results which coincide with those obtained by microstate counting \cite{Kraus:2005zm} and also satisfy the fundamental thermodynamic relation $\frac{\partial S}{\partial M}=\frac{1}{T}$ in black hole with finite temperature \cite{Cano:2019ycn}.}
+On the other hand, it is clear that the entropy formula derived in that reference by using this prescription gives results which coincide with those obtained by microstate counting \cite{Kraus:2005zm} and also satisfy the fundamental thermodynamic relation $\frac{\partial S}{\partial M}=\frac{1}{T}$ in black hole with finite temperature \cite{Cano:2019ycn}.
+See also the discussion in the Conclusions section.}

 \end{enumerate}